sakunadew99/Real-Time-Chat-Application/README.md

 Frontend:
 The frontend is built with React.
-The main dependencies include 'react', 'axios' for HTTP requests, 'socket.io-client' for real-time communication, and various libraries for UI and state management.
+The main dependencies include 'react', 'socket.io-client' for real-time communication, and various libraries for UI and state management.

 Assumptions and Limitations